sreggopjb/awesomewm-basic-patcl-volume-widget/README.md

 # Awesome WM v4 Basic Volume Widget using pactl

 ## Background
-I use pipewire and easyeffects on my system, mainly for controlling my microphone.
+I use PipeWire and EasyEffects on my system, mainly for controlling my microphone.
 After installing Awesome for my window manager, I was having trouble finding a volume control widget for Awesome version 4 that would use pactl, have mouse controls on the widget, and would update with the volume slider on my keyboard.
 This script addresses all of those issues.

 ## Install
 Add the volume_widget.lua file to your awesome config directory.
 It should be `~/.config/awesome`